The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 Abdu’l-Baha’s prediction has come true.
 One only need to look at recent examples of racialized violence in Charlottesville, Virginia or the shooting deaths of unarmed black men by police officers to validate the prophetic nature of His words.
 The work necessary to heal racism in America has not fully happened, and our nation feels the effects of generations of negligence.
 As the Reverend Dr. Martin Luther King wrote in his final essay:

 Of course, America has no exclusive claim on racial prejudice.
-It exists everywhere, and no matter where we live on the planet, all of us have the same spiritual responsibility, according to the Baha’i teachings—to eradicate bias, racism and prejudice from our hearts, minds and souls:
+It exists everywhere, and no matter where we live on the planet, all of us have the same spiritual responsibility, according to the Baha’i teachings—to eradicate bias, racism and prejudice from our hearts, minds and souls.
+Abdu’l-Baha said: